john-itcsolutions/cheirrs/README.md

 gRPC protocols replace the older style REST APIs, for communicating requests, and data inputs, from the client, and responses from the blockchain &/or database back to the client; all this occurs through the smart-web server, employing a "microservices" architecture.
 Here the gRPC protocols are implemented in Python.
 The smart-web server has Carrier installed onboard, guaranteeing security.
 Carrier is also installed via plugin on the Ionic dApp clients (which are developed hierarchically inside Elastos.Essentials) as well as manually on the IoT Edge client/servers (running 'node-red').

 To tackle the full set of Kubernetes installations locally, ideally you would need (for 4 multipass vm's with a juju 'kubernetes-core' installation on each) a 64 GB RAM (minimum); 16 core cpu; 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
 If you intend to include Machine Learning/AI capabilities, you really need an Accelerator NVIDIA GPU of at least 10GB vRAM.
+This allows approximately one ordering service and two member classes to develop with.
+However the most powerful way to develop here is to use Docker (see below).
 The current state of our Infrastructure can be represented figuratively:

 <img src="./ITCSA_Plan_2.png">